mimoduo/mimogear/docs/postcss/mimo.md

 ##Lantern

 The lantern partial styles the lightbox, dictates recommended controller positions, and makes sure that images will fit properly within the viewport.
-It's possible to show the caption of an image by accessing the title attribute of the lantern-content.
-The following example, also used in the mimo-theme, uses &:after to extract the title from lantern-content:
+It's possible to show the caption of an image by accessing the title attribute of the lantern-content:

 ```postcss
 .lantern-content {